MicrosoftDocs/microsoft-365-community/Community/should-I-store-my-files-in-Teams-or-SharePoint-An-understanding-of-behind-the-scenes.md

 ## Are my changes reflected?

 Yes.
 Wherever you are making changes to files and documents, they are saved.
-And you always have the latest version of the document, wether you are in Microsoft Teams or in SharePoint Online.
+And you always have the latest version of the document, whether you are in Microsoft Teams or in SharePoint Online.

 ---